EventStore/documentation/docs/server/5.0.8/server/deploy-kubernetes-aks.md

 az aks list -o table
 ```

-We recommend kubectl for managing resources in the Kubernetes cluster.
-Set the current context for kubectl and merge it with any existing configuration in your existing config file:
+We recommend `kubectl` for managing resources in the Kubernetes cluster.
+Set the current context for `kubectl` and merge it with any existing configuration in your existing config file:

 ```shell
 az aks get-credentials -n {clustername} -g {groupname}
 ```

-Get the list of nodes using kubectl:
+Get the list of nodes using `kubectl`:

 ```shell
 kubectl get nodes